awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/README.md

 `git clone --recursive https://github.com/awslabs/amazon-kinesis-video-streams-producer-sdk-cpp.git`

-Note: If you miss running git clone with --recursive, run `git submodule update --init` in the amazon-kinesis-video-streams-producersdk-cpp/open-source directory
+Note: If you miss running git clone with --recursive, run `git submodule update --init` in the amazon-kinesis-video-streams-producer-sdk-cpp/open-source directory
-You will also need to install `pkg-config`, `automake` and `CMake` and a build enviroment
+You will also need to install `pkg-config`, `automake-1.16` and `CMake` and a build enviroment.
+If you are build the GStreamer plugin you will also need to install it locally.

+Refer to the [FAQ](#FAQ) for platform specific instructions.

 ### Configure
 Create a build directory in the newly checked out repository, and execute CMake from it.

-`mkdir -p amazon-kinesis-video-streams-producer-sdk-cpp/build; cd amazon-kinesis-video-streams-producersdk-cpp/build; cmake .. `
+`mkdir -p amazon-kinesis-video-streams-producer-sdk-cpp/build; cd amazon-kinesis-video-streams-producer-sdk-cpp/build; cmake .. `

+GStreamer and JNI is NOT built by default, if you wish to build both you MUST execute `cmake .. -DBUILD_GSTREAMER_PLUGIN=ON -DBUILD_JNI=TRUE`

 By default we download all the libraries from GitHub and build them locally, so should require nothing to be installed ahead of time.
 If you do wish to link to existing libraries you can use the following flags to customize your build.

 #### Cross-Compilation
 If you wish to cross-compile `CC` and `CXX` are respected when building the library and all its dependencies.
 See our [.travis.yml](.travis.yml) for an example of this.
 Every commit is cross compiled to ensure that it continues to work.